Concordium/concordium.github.io/source/shared/smart-contracts/general/contract-module.rst

 ==========

 Deploying a module to the chain means submitting the module bytecode as a transaction to the Concordium network.
-If *valid* this transaction will be included in a block.
+If *valid*, this transaction will be included in a block.
 This transaction, as every other transaction, has an associated cost.
 The cost is based on the size of the bytecode and is charged for both checking validity of the module and on-chain storage.